 - Additional support inputs (Teradek Cube, IP cameras, Web streams)

 - Output feed to Blackmagic Design or DeckLink capture cards.

 Next, let’s take a look at VidBlasterX.
 VidBlasterX is an RTMP-compatible live video encoder, like vMix and Wirecast.
-Like these applications, it supports a range of inputs and various features.
-It can be used to stream via most platforms, including DaCast.
+Like these applications, supports a range of inputs and various features.
+It can be used to stream via most platforms, including Dacast.